-Many pet food brands, especially newer or smaller brands, avoid disclosing detailed information around their testing and trials as they fear backlash from their customers and fans.
+Many pet food brands, especially newer or smaller brands, avoid disclosing detailed information about their testing and trials as they fear backlash from their customers and fans.

 However, others in the industry are concerned about this lack of transparency as they believe that larger-scale testing is critical to ensure pet food is safe and nutritionally balanced.

 Based on other similar brands, we do not believe that Spot & Tango takes part in any laboratory or invasive testing.
 We also do not believe they have carried out any large-scale feeding trials.